ozonep/fast-hex/README.md

 # Fast Hex

-A fast, SIMD (vectorized) hex string encoder/decoder, available as a stand-alone C++ module and as a Node.js module.
+A fast, SIMD (vectorized) hex string decoder, available as a stand-alone C++ module and as a Node.js module.

 * Supports upper-case and lower-case characters.